Sun Break Wine and Cider

 Heritage Ciders: a wide variety of salty and/or spicy appetizers and main courses such as charcuterie, ham and other cold meats, burritos and other Tex/Mex. dishes, and hot and spicy Thai dishes of all sorts.
 Ciders can also be paired with light salty cheeses ranging from fresh goat cheeses to richer alpine style cheeses such as Comté and Gruyere.

-We are a One Percent for the Planet member, donating one percent of our wine and cider sales to environmental projects and carbon offsets.
-22 tons of greenhouse gas emissions are offset annually by Sun Break via donation to reforestation and biodiversity conservation projects.
+We are a One Percent for the Planet member, donating 1% of our sales to environmental projects and carbon offsets.
+22 tons of greenhouse gas emissions are offset annually via donation to reforestation and biodiversity conservation projects.

 Wine production: Amity, Oregon Cider production: Rickreall, Oregon